[Content note: sexual assault and rape]

 I am incandescent with rage.

 There is a Facebook post circulating – it has been for years now – called “Through a rapist’s eyes“.
 It claims to be the outcome of interviews with rapists and date rapists (first note here: rapists are rapists…date rape is not ‘lesser’ than ‘real’ rape…rape is rape is rape), and offers tips to girls and women on how to prevent themselves from being raped.
 I am not going to write a full debunking of the piece now, as it has been done brilliantly here and here and here and here and here and in countless other places.
 TL;DR: what is it so utterly wrong about this piece on rape prevention is that it is steeped in victim-blaming and myth.
-Victim blaming is when the victim of rape or sexual assault is partially or fully held responsible for the actions of the perpetrator.
+Victim blaming is when the victim of sexual assault is partially or fully held responsible for the actions of the perpetrator.
 For example, when questions are raised about what the victim was wearing.
 Let me be clear here: there is only one cause of rape: rapists.
 What a person was wearing is always irrelevant.

 “Appearance and clothing have nothing to do with who gets raped and many rapes happen in the home.
 Women are raped no matter what they wear: babies in nappies, old women in tracksuits and nuns in habits also get raped.
 Rape is the rapist’s fault, not the survivor’s.”